 Change is a constant in life that everyone experiences.
 It is an interruption of a comfortable pattern that has been mentally extended to the future.
 When the unexpected happens, this can cause feelings of vulnerability and loss of control.
-Whether it be from an expected or unexpected life event, it is common to feel disoriented and violated when a change has occurred.
+For a person who has experienced trauma, whether it be from mass or interpersonal violence or due to a life event, it is common to feel disoriented and violated when a change has occurred.
 Change can be activating and may feel risky or unsafe even if it's not.
 Incorporating ways to navigate forward is crucial.